arcus/education_modules/_for_authors/write_a_module.md

 Importantly, consider starting to write your module by beginning with the description and learning objectives.
 This will help you scope your topic.
 Three to five learning objectives are plenty for a module of about one hour's duration.

 We know that this is a complex process, and you may have questions about how to use our [templates](../_module_templates/) or have other questions about any part of this process.
 Please don't hesitate to reach out to ask questions or let us know if we haven't explained something fully.
 This is how we improve!
 If you send us an email at [dart@chop.edu](mailto:dart@chop.edu), we'll try to respond.
 If we realize we need to improve the documentation, we may use your paraphrased email (stripped of all identifying information) to create an [issue](../issues) so that everyone using the repository knows we're working on a fix.
+In fact, if you feel comfortable, you, too, can [create an issue](/../issues/new)!

 ### Save Assets Well